siondawson/milestone-project-2/readme.md

     + numbers replaced with 'awaiting command...'.
 Less confusing.
 More prompts for user to start the quiz.
 6. Questions and button text showing as blue on iphone safari browsers
     + .black-text class added to css with code from cited source.
+7. The same color being applied to more than one question was identified as being confusing to users.
+    + Math.random color selection method replaced with shuffling the array and selecting first four colors.
+Each color now only appears once per question.

 # Deployment